Photo|Frome is offering portfolio reviews on Saturday 8 July and Sunday 9 July 2023

 These are for anyone who would like a professional, third-party and objective view of their work.
 If you want to develop your visual story-telling ability, commercial approach, consider going for further qualifications, create a book or exhibition, or just want to get better, then these reviews are for you.

-Saturday, 8 July, there will be 25-minute face-to-face meetings between the photographer and two experienced, professional reviewers.
-On Sunday, 9 July, there will be two group sessions each lasting 2 1/2 hours, morning and afternoon, where photographers can benefit from both the professional reviewers thoughts and those of peers.
+On Saturday, 8 July, there will be 25-minute face-to-face meetings between the photographer and two experienced, professional reviewers.
+We are able to offer two streams of reviews.
+On Sunday, 9 July, there will be two group sessions each lasting 2.5 hours, morning and afternoon, where photographers can benefit from both the professional reviewers’ thoughts and those of peers.

 How can I prepare?